 Soil in containers freezes harder and thaws more rapidly than the ground.
 So plants in containers are subjected to bigger changes in conditions on a winter patio or entryway.

-This is the third article in our current Quick Digs series on preparation for winter in the Salvia garden.
+This is the third article in our Quick Digs series on preparation for winter in the Salvia garden, which began here.
+The second post concerns winter mulching.
 Each Quick Digs series selects a central issue about gardening and provides a series of brief articles suggesting ways to deal with the issue.
-This article begins with two bottom-line rules for improving chances of survival when overwintering sages in containers.
+This post begins with some basics for improving chances of survival when overwintering sages in containers.